jmariscal-harana/dummy-problems/README.md

 There are three key elements: **dataloaders**, **models**, and **visualisation**.

 ## Dataloaders
+Includes the LettersDataset and LettersDataModule for loading train/val/test data.

 ## Models
+Includes three different ML models: a Support Vector Machine (SVM), a Convolutional Neural Network (CNN), and a state-of-the-art Transformer:
+- A SVM (classical ML model) has been chosen based on a model comparison for the MNIST dataset (https://yann.lecun.com/exdb/mnist/).
+- A simple, custom CNN has been chosen as a tradeoff between model size and performance (SVM vs Transformer).
+- A state-of-the-art Transformer (TinyViT) has been chosen based on its avg_top1 score on the "timm" leaderboard (https://huggingface.co/spaces/timm/leaderboard).
+A tiny model has been chosen based on available compute and original train split size (208 images).

 ## Visualisation
 Visualise training/validation results by running: